douglascrp/alfresco-transform-core/docs/transform-config.md

 * **transformers** is a list of transformer definitions.
 Each transformer definition should have a unique `transformerName`, specify a `supportedSourceAndTargetList` and indicate which options it supports.
-  In this case there is only one transformer called `Hello World` and it accepts `helloWorldOptions`.
+  In this case there is only one transformer called `helloWorld` and it accepts `helloWorldOptions`.
 A transformer may specify references to 0 or more transformOptions.
 * **supportedSourceAndTargetList** is simply a list of source and target